A look at Titanic wreck ocean depth and water pressure — and how they compare to the deep sea as a whole

 Between 656 and 3,280 feet is the dysphotic zone, known as the "twilight zone," where the amount of sunlight decreases drastically as the depth increases.

 The Baltic and Red Seas reach this depth.
-The Eiffel Tower, which stands at about 1,083 feet tall, and the Burj Khalifa, at 2,716.5 feet tall, would become submerged in this zone.
+The Eiffel Tower, which stands at about 1,083 feet tall, and the Burj Khalifa, the world's tallest skyscraper at 2,716.5 feet tall, would become submerged in this zone.

 The Titanic wreckage, which is about 12,500 feet deep in the North Atlantic, is in the midnight zone.
 That's as deep as about nine Empire State Buildings stacked on top of each other.